BDC Hamburger Icon

 Learn more about some of the best credit card processors we recommend in our Merchant One review and our Stax review.

-You should also document your work with photographs and do quality assurance checks with your customers.
+Document your work with photographs and conduct quality assurance checks with your customers.
 Walk them through the work you’ve completed and have them sign off on it, stating that the work is finished and meets their approval.

 It increases fraud liability.